web3-storage/docs/docs/how-tos/store.md

 }
 ```

 If you expect to be loading a lot of large files, you may be better served by the [`filesFromPath` helper](https://github.com/web3-storage/files-from-path#filesfrompath), which will reduce memory pressure by `yield`-ing `File` objects one-by-one as they're loaded from disk instead of loading everything into memory.
+You can then issue multiple `put` requests to send each file to Web3.Storage.

 In the browser, you can also use a [file input element][mdn-file-input] to allow the user to select files for upload, instead of creating `File` objects manually: